aws-solutions-library-samples/automated-forensic-orchestrator-for-amazon-ec2/README.md

     -   https://docs.npmjs.com/getting-started
 -   Ensure GraphQL – AppSync is activated in the Forensic AWS account
 -   AWS Systems Manager (SSM) [agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) installed on EC2
--   Enable SecurityHub as the solution creates a custom action in securityHub _Note:_ We are working on a blog detailing how to use SSM Distributor to deploy agents across a multi account environment.
+-   Enable SecurityHub to allow creation of a custom action in securityHub _Note:_ We are working on a blog detailing how to use SSM Distributor to deploy agents across a multi account environment.
 -   Supported EC2 instance AMIs
     -   _Amazon Linux 2 AMI (HVM) - Kernel 5.10, SSD Volume Type_ - ami-0a4e637babb7b0a86 (64-bit x86) / ami-0bc96915949503483 (64-bit Arm)